Crowds across US protest Trump policies

 Though not on the scale of last weekend's protests, demonstrators gathered in cities such as Denver, Houston, Miami, New York, Philadelphia, St. Louis and Washington.

-A protest was also planned for West Palm Beach, Florida, with organizers hoping the marchers would reach Trump's Mar-a-Lago club, where he is spending the weekend.
+A protest also took place in West Palm Beach, Florida, close to Trump's Mar-a-Lago club, where he is spending the weekend.

-There was a variety of themes at the protests.
+There were a variety of themes at the protests.
 Some people voiced objection to the President's proposed border wall.
 In other places people spoke out for rights for refugees, immigrants and LGBT Americans.

 The gatherings took place one day after a federal judge in Washington state issued a temporary stay on the President's immigration ban executive order.